-Some people with ulcerative colitis may have periods of time when they are free of symptoms (this is called remission) and other times when they feel sick (called relapse).
+Some people with ulcerative colitis may have periods of time when they have no symptoms (this is called remission) and other times when they feel sick (called relapse).

 Like Crohn's disease, ulcerative colitis can be associated with problems in other parts of the body.
-These problems may include inflammation of the joints, eye problems, and anemia due to blood loss.
+These can include joint inflammation, eye problems, and anemia due to blood loss.

 Who Gets IBD?

-IBD is most likely to occur in people in their late teens and twenties.
-However, kids as young as 5 years old have been known to develop IBD.
+IBD is most likely to happen in people in their late teens and twenties.
+However, kids as young as 5 years old have been known to have it.
 It affects both guys and girls.